sebapersson/PEtab.jl/docs/src/tutorials/define_problem/model_system.md

-The dynamic ODE model in a `PEtabODEProblem` can be provided in three ways: (1) as a Catalyst `ReactionSystem`, (2) as a ModelingToolkitBase `ODESystem`, and (3) as an OrdinaryDiffEq `ODEProblem`.

-This page summarizes options and restrictions for each model system.
+The dynamic ODE model in a `PEtabODEProblem` can be provided in three ways: (1) as a Catalyst `ReactionSystem`, (2) as a ModelingToolkitBase `ODESystem`, and (3) as an OrdinaryDiffEq `ODEProblem`.This page summarizes options and restrictions for each model system.
 As a running example, the Michaelis–Menten model from the [starting tutorial](@ref tutorial) is used:

 ```@example 1
 using DataFrames, PEtab